The Ultimate Adventure in Alaska

 This trip visits locations where wild animals are present in a natural environment, where protections and controls on their movement may be limited or non-existent.
 Some wild animals may be predatory in nature, poisonous, venomous or otherwise can be considered dangerous in a close encounter.
 Wild animals by their nature are unpredictable and visitors into their habit should follow the safety instructions given by their local guide(s) and/or any signage present.
 It is a privilege to see wild animals in a natural environment and an experience that should be respectfully conducted at all times.

-During this trip you'll be camping in locations where there can be wildlife present in their natural habitat.
+During this trip, you'll be camping in locations where there can be wildlife present in their natural habitat.
 Both smaller animals (i.e. birds and rodents) and larger ones (such as bears, deer, moose and elk) are primarily attracted to food, not humans.
 To protect the local wildlife, you need to ensure your food is kept out of their reach.
 When camping, the key is to be vigilant about not leaving any food or scented items (like toothpaste and other toiletries) in tents or exposed at the campsite.
 Your guides will typically designate a safe place to store these items overnight away from the tents, which campers can access if needed.
 Occasionally a larger animal may pass through or near to your campsite, especially in areas that overlap with their natural travel routes.
 In these cases, just like when encountering wildlife on the trail, it's important to maintain a safe distance, respect the animal's space, and calmly make your presence known if necessary.
-Your guides will provide more details and directives once at camp so everyone can follow best practice camping and do their bit to help to keep wild animals wild.
+Your guides will provide more details and directives once at camp so everyone can follow best practices camping and do their bit to help keep wild animals wild.

 Sure can!
 Over 70% of our travellers travel solo, it’s a great way to meet like-minded people.